dalequark/document-pipeline/README.md

 This huge dataset contains 400,000 grayscale document images in 16 classes.

-I also added some scanned receipt data from the [Scanned Receipts OCR and Information Extraction Dataset](https://rrc.cvc.uab.es/?ch=13).
+I also added some scanned invoice data from the [Scanned invoices OCR and Information Extraction Dataset](https://rrc.cvc.uab.es/?ch=13).

 Because this dataset combined was so huge and hard to work with, I just used a sample of documents with this breakdown of document type: